VeryCrazyDog/gnome-disable-gestures/README.md

 The original implementation of [Disable Gestures][1] extension by [mattbell87] doesn't work when [single-finger drag down from top of the screen][2]. [katastrophal] had provided [an implementation][3] at reddit and [osoplex] also provided [another implementation][4] at reddit too.
-Unfortunately none of these implementation has published to extensions.gnome.org.
+Unfortunately none of these implementations were published to extensions.gnome.org.

 This repo is created for the purpose to publish the extension using [katastrophal's implementation][3].